helenmurugan/Future-Fuels/README.md

     * Accessibility
         * I confirmed that the fonts and colours are easy to read.
 I used Lighthouse in DevTools to confirm that the each page scores well for accessibility.

+* ### Testing User Stories from User Experience (UX) Section

 * ### Unfixed Bugs
     * There are no unfixed bugs

-* ### Deployment
+## Deployment
 * The site was deployed to GitHub pages by the following steps:
     1. Log in to GitHub and select Future Fuels repository.
     2. Navigate to Settings tab.
     3. Navigate to Pages from the left-hand menu.
     4. In Source select "Deploy from a branch".
     5. In Branch select "main".
     6. Select Save.
     7. After several minutes the live site was deployed [here](https://helenmurugan.github.io/future-fuels/)

-* ### Credits
+## Credits
 * Content
     * The code for the social media links was taken from the Code Institute Love Running project.
     * The code for the hamburger menu using only HTML and CSS was taken from https://dev.to/ljcdev/hamburger-css-no-js-2dfa
 * Media
     * Images were taken from [Pexels](https://www.pexels.com/)
     * The statistics in the page headings were taken from (https://www.acea.auto/), https://www.eea.europa.eu/ and  https://www.euractiv.com/.